shiimizu/ena/readme.md

 Check the [wiki](https://github.com/shiimizu/ena/wiki) for more FAQs and information.

 ### Why?
-Much of my personal time and research went into 4chan for educational purposes and self development.
+Much of my personal time and research went into 4chan for *educational purposes* and self development.
 I value the things I've learned there and have a plethora of threads saved.
 Archival sites have been crumbling down due to requiring several tens of gigabytes to keep Asagi archiving every board.
-The current avaliable solutions are not practical nor production ready so I decided to help out.
+At the time there weren't any avaliable practical solutions nor were they production ready so I decided to help out.

 ### Why Rust?
 I wanted something fast, safe, and ideally able to withstand long-term usage.